-Statute of limitations (SOL) is a time period after which a debt collector loses the right to sue the debtor or take any legal action against him.
+Statute of Limitations (SOL) is a time period after which a debt collector loses the right to sue the debtor or take any legal action against him.
 Statute of limitations laws vary from state to state, for example in California it is about 4 years while in Rhode Island it is 10 years.
-In most states it’s between 3 to 6 years.
-Debts that have passed the statute of limitations are known as “time barred debts”.
+In most states, it’s between 3 to 6 years.
+Debts that have passed the statute of limitations are also known as “time-barred debts”.

 Q1.
 If the statutes of limitations have passed, is the debtor free from debt?

 No, the debtor still has the moral obligation to pay.
 The debt has not disappeared just that the debt collector can no longer force a debtor to pay or sue him in court.